+Employees

+Employee and Family Assistance Program 1-844-880-9142

+External community resources

+Ottawa Distress Centre (bilingual): in Ottawa and region, 613-238-3311 | in Gatineau and region, 1-866-676-1080

+Association québécoise de prévention du suicide (bilingual): 1-866-APPELLE (this centralized number will connect you to the service for your region).

+Mental Health Crisis Line (Ottawa and neighbouring counties) 1-866-996-0991

+Tel-Aide Outaouais: Gatineau 819-775-3223; Ottawa 613-741-6433; Toll-free: 1-800-567-9699 Other resources are available.

+Academic Concerns

+For academic concerns (e.g., need for a deferral, to drop a course, talk about their program), please encourage students to reach out to their Faculty undergraduate or graduate studies office.

+Financial, food security or other provision concerns

+Financial Support

-External community resources Ottawa Distress Centre (bilingual): in Ottawa and region, 613-238-3311 | in Gatineau and region, 1-866-676-1080 Association québécoise de prévention du suicide (bilingual): 1-866-APPELLE (this centralized number will connect you to the service for your region).
-Mental Health Crisis Line (Ottawa and neighbouring counties) 1-866-996-0991 crisisline.ca Tel-Aide Outaouais : Gatineau 819-775-3223; Ottawa 613-741-6433; Toll-free: 1-800-567-9699 telaideoutaouais.ca Other resources are available at uOttawa.ca/campus-life/health-wellness/immediate-support Academic Concerns For academic concerns (e.g., need for a deferral, to drop a course, talk about their program), please encourage students to reach out to their Faculty undergraduate or graduate studies office.
-Financial, food security or other provision concerns Financial Support If you have been made aware of or have been in contact with a student in an urgent financial situation, emergency bursaries may be available.
-In such cases, you or they can reach out to loansandawards@uOttawa.ca or call 613-562-5734.
+If you have been made aware of or have been in contact with a student in an urgent financial situation, emergency bursaries may be available.
+In such cases, you or they can reach out by email at loansandawards@uOttawa.ca or call 613-562-5734.

 The Financial Aid office helps various faculties and services distribute bursaries and emergency funds.
 They can also refer students to other sources of assistance.
 Please be sure to inform students that any information about their personal finances is kept confidential and not shared with any other part of the University.